mary-lev/kamen/model.md

         - `support`: Description of the material and binding.
         - `extent`: Number of leaves and dimensions.
     - `layoutDesc`: Layout description.
-        - `layout`: Specifies the layout, like the number of columns.
+        - `layout`: Specifies the design, like the number of columns.

     - `history`: Historical context.
         - `origin`: Initial publication information.